Hari-Ranganathan/CodePlay/README.md

-# courseraworks
+# CodePlay
-Will add the coursera exercise.
+Playing with code across the many languages